zelesonic/PilotAI/README.md

 Follow the instructions for your operating system.

 On Windows
-Download the Zelesonic-Windows.zip file.
+Download the Windows zip file.

 Unzip the downloaded file.

 Double-click the zelesonic.exe file to start the application.
+Go to http://localhost:5000 to use the app.

 On macOS
 Download the Zelesonic-macOS.zip file.